alikemalcelenk/MuceFERService/README.md

 # MuceFERService

 Muce is my graduation project that suggests music to users by predicting facial emotions using CNN from their images.
-Emotions that are predicted are happy, neutral, sadness and anger.
-This repository is code base of facial emotion recognition API service written in Python(Flask) with Keras.
+Emotions that are predicted are happiness, neutral, sadness and anger.
+This repository is code base of facial emotion recognition API service.
+It is written in Python using the Flask and Keras frameworks.

 ## Link